Decorated christmas tree with gifts and star

 The Christmas Wishlist Template

-A well-balanced christmas wishlist includes items across these categories:
+The best christmas wishlist ideas come from a well-balanced template that includes items across these categories:

 • Something you need - A practical item that improves your daily life (new headphones, quality bedding, a kitchen tool)